An opportunity to spend time “in the field”!

 Finally, check the details for your destination

-If you are doing your fieldwork abroad, it is your responsibility to check all details regarding travelling, VISA, accommodation, vaccinations etc. Remember to check the validity of your passport and make sure to bring the MIC-card (medical insurance card) provided by the Graduate School academic advisor.
-You will be required to post course assignments on Live@Lund, which means you will need an internet connection.
+If you are doing your fieldwork abroad, it is your responsibility to check all details regarding travelling, VISA, accommodation, vaccinations etc. Remember to check the validity of your passport and make sure to bring the MIC (medical insurance card) or insurance certificate provided by the Graduate School academic advisor.
+You will be required to post course assignments on Canvas, which means you will need an internet connection.